Page Reviewed / Updated - September 27, 2020

 This program is designed under the consumer direction model of service, which allows program participants flexibility.
 Payments may be made toward any provider of the recipient's choosing.
 This includes paying family members to provide assistance services, as long as they are over the age of 18.

 The candidate must be eligible for, and receive, Supplemental Security Income (SSI) or be enrolled in the Colorado Aid to the Needy Disabled – State Only program (AND-SO).
 As of 2020, individuals are permitted a monthly income up to $783, or in other words, an annual income up to $9,396.
 Countable resources, which do not include one vehicle and the value of one’s home, given the applicant lives in the home, cannot exceed $2,000 (or $3,000 for married couples).

 An assessment is made of the candidate’s capacity to complete Activities of Daily living (ADLs) and Instrumental Activities of Daily living (IADLs).
-Both the number of activities with which they require assistance and the frequency with which they require assistance are considered.
+Both the number and frequency of activities they require assistance with are considered.

 Other Eligibility Criteria

 There is no age requirement.
 However, the beneficiary must be a legal Colorado resident.
 There is no length of residency requirement.
 Thus, newcomers to the state are eligible as well as long term residents.

 Usage of the Home Care Allowance, with the maximum allotted amount of $605 per month, is largely left to the discretion of the program participant.
 Note that an assessment is done and payment amount varies based on one’s level of need.
 As of 2020, there are three monthly payment tiers based on one’s need: $330, $472, and $605.
 The types of eligible services include: